potatoqualitee/aitools/README.md

 ## Why aitools exists

-The problem with AI coding assistants isn't their capability — it's their interface.
+The problem with AI coding assistants isn't their capability, it's their interface.
 Each CLI has different flags, installation steps, and quirks.
 When you need to process 100 files, you either:

 1. Click through each one manually in an IDE
 2. Write brittle shell scripts that break when the CLI changes